 Why the Dow Closed Higher

-The article Why the Dow Closed Higher originally appeared on Fool.com.Matt Thalman owns shares of Microsoft, Bank of America, and JPMorgan Chase.
-The Motley Fool owns shares of Bank of America, JPMorgan Chase & Co., and Microsoft.
-Motley Fool newsletter services recommend Microsoft.
-Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+The article Why the Dow Closed Higher originally appeared on Fool.com.Matt Thalman has no positions in the stocks mentioned above.
+The Motley Fool owns shares of Intel.
+Motley Fool newsletter services recommend Intel and AT&T. Try any of our Foolish newsletter services free for 30 days.
+We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.